 In response, much of the faculty, especially the new basic sciences faculty and younger instructors, plus students and some members of the board, staged a strike in support of the administrators and refused to attend classes.
 The conflict threatened the very existence of the school, but after a month of investigations and discussions, the strike ended and the original administration returned.

 There was serious damage to the unity of the college, wrote Khalsa, similar to the infighting within the profession itself at some points in its history.
 Whether the direct result of the conflict or not, most of the remaining long-term members of the board stepped down within a year’s time, including Farnsworth and Dr. Robert Fleming.
 Bastyr stepped down as president, and was honored with emeritus status.
 Among the positives during this period was the appointment of the first full-time president, at the recommendation of the administration.
-Dr. Jan Harris, a naturopathic physician who was previously an anatomy professor, was the first female president of the college, taking the reins for the 1980–81 school year.
+Dr. Jan Harris, who was previously an anatomy professor, was the first female president of the college, taking the reins for the 1980–81 school year.
 About this time too, the board, which had been filled exclusively with naturopathic doctors, began to admit public members, in part to align with state and federal higher education guidelines.